 Right after Israel had come out of Egypt after many years of slavery, the Lord led them through the wilderness rather than the highways; lest the people saw war and became afraid.
-In the wilderness, the people began to complain of hunger and the Father promised to provide bread for them in the wilderness.
-They knew that the Father was going to provide bread for them and at what time He was going to provide the bread.
-However, when they saw the food the Father had provided, they did not recognise it as their desired provision.
+In the wilderness, the people began to complain of hunger, and the Father promised to provide bread for them.
+They knew that God was going to provide for them, and at what time He was going to do so.
+However, when they saw the food He had provided, they did not identify it as their desired provision.
 Moses had to tell them it was the food the Lord had promised them.
-If they were not told they would most likely have continued starving although food surrounded them.
+If they were not told they would most likely have continued starving although they had excess food.

-At every point, the Father provides the resources we need for the execution of the project at hand.
-He is All-Sufficient one and as such provides even more than we may need.
-However, like the Israelites, it is possible to be surrounded by this supply and still not see it or recognise it.
-Once Jesus was teaching a certain place and what started as a one-day meeting soon turned to a many days teaching and healing service.
-At the end of the service, Jesus knew the people were too weak to go look for food for themselves in the neighbouring cities and as such was bent on feeding them before they leave.
+At every point, our Father provides the resources we need for the execution of the project at hand.
+He is All-Sufficient and as such provides even more than we may need.
+However, like the Israelites, it is possible to be surrounded by this supply and still not see it or identify it.
+Once, Jesus was teaching and what started as a one-day meeting soon turned to a many days teaching and healing service.
+At the end of the service, Jesus knew the people were too weak to look for food for themselves in the neighbouring cities, so He decided to feed them before they leave.
 His disciples could not understand how He intended to feed over five thousand people.
-The money they had was not going to be sufficient to feed the people and the only food available was a little boy’s lunch.
-The disciples saw limited and insufficient resources but Jesus could identify the little boy’s lunch (not the available money) as the Father’s provision for that time and out of five loaves and few fishes came a meal for a multitude with leftovers.
+The money they had was not going to be sufficient to feed the people, and the only food available was a little boy’s lunch.
+The disciples saw limited and insufficient resources, but Jesus could identify the little boy’s lunch (not the money) as the Father’s provision for that time.
+Out of five loaves and few fishes came a meal for a multitude with leftovers.

-As new creatures, we are never stranded.
-We are never out of resources neither do we run out of resources.
-However, we must be able to identify what the resource/seed, for execution of the great task we have at hand, is.
-Identification of these resources is not based on experience or an understanding/study of patterns or cycles.
-It is not meant to be a guess work.
-It is only possible via revelation; as Jesus pointed out, “The Son can do nothing of himself, but what he seeth the Father do: for what things soever he doeth, these also doeth the Son likewise” (John 5: 19 KJV).
+As new creatures, we are never out of resources neither do we run out of resources.
+However, we must be able to identify what the resource/seed is.
+Identifying these resources is not by experience or an understanding/study of patterns or cycles.
+It is not guesswork.
+It is only possible via revelation.

 Before you start praying for supply or fold your arms in anticipation of needed resources, look around you through the eyes of revelation.
 What you need may just be at your feet.